kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 **Important** WordPress has jQuery built in

-## Adding JavaScript files using functions.php
+## Adding JavaScript using functions.php

 `functions.php`